 Sunday, July 31, 2011

-The Karate Kid (2010)
+The Karate Kid

 It could be argued that The Karate Kid (1984) is a classic.
-Even if they haven’t seen it, everyone is familiar with some of the lines or character names.
+Even if they haven’t seen it, everybody is familiar with some of the lines or character names.
 Pat Morita’s portrayal of Mr. Miyagi is embedded in the public consciousness.
 Everybody knows about “wax on, wax off.”
 The number of American children learning karate increased dramatically after the movie’s release.
 The underdog story was given a fresh treatment by writer Robert Mark Kamen.
 Three sequels followed, but none of them could live up to the original.

 As it happens, I like the 2010 version even better.
 I have to admit I had my doubts when I first heard about it.
 The thought of Jackie Chan and Will Smith’s son remaking The Karate Kid didn’t sound promising, but I was more than pleasantly surprised.
 Instead of a boy and his mother moving from New Jersey to Southern California, we see a boy and his mother (played by Taraji P. Henson) moving from Detroit to China.
-Talk about adding a whole new dynamic to the fish out of water element of the story.
+Talk about adding a whole new dynamic to the fish-out-of-water element of the story.

 Dre Parker (Jaden Smith) can’t speak Chinese, and he’s smaller than the boys that pick on him.
 He quickly makes friends with Meiying (Wenwen Han), a virtuoso violinist, but his efforts are hampered by her disapproving parents and the bullying of Cheng (Zhenwei Wang).
 The only person who reaches out to help him is the maintenance man, Mr. Han (Jackie Chan).

 Students of the original film will recognize many lines of dialogue.
-The story is somehow made fresh again by the actors, and especially by the exotic locations that lend a whole new atmosphere to a familiar storyline.
+The story is somehow made fresh again by the actors, and especially by the exotic locations that lend a whole new atmosphere to a familiar story.
 Scenes that appear familiar are given a twist to show that this is no mere retread.
 This version can stand on its own.

 In the original, Mr. Miyagi saves Daniel from Johnny and his gang with a show of karate that is almost laughable today.
 I don’t say this to diminish the original, but to observe that movies have changed a lot in 25 years.
 When Mr. Han rescues Dre, there is a level of skill not present in the original.
 Combining the direction of Harald Zwart, Jackie Chan’s abilities, and the music of James Horner, this scene brings action and humor together in a way adds a new level of excitement to the movie.
 It’s thrilling to watch.